โš›๏ธSolid State Physics

 Why This Matters

 The concepts here span multiple interconnected ideas: symmetry and periodicity, packing efficiency, reciprocal space, and crystallographic notation.
 You'll need to understand how real-space lattices translate into reciprocal space for diffraction analysis, and how unit cell geometry constrains material properties.
-Don't just memorize the 14 Bravais lattices or the formula for Miller indices—know why different structures exist and what physical consequences each arrangement produces.
+Don't just memorize the 14 Bravais lattices or the procedure for Miller indices.
+Know why different structures exist and what physical consequences each arrangement produces.

 Common Crystal Structures

-These are the specific atomic arrangements you'll encounter most frequently.
-The key principle here is that atoms arrange themselves to minimize energy, which typically means maximizing packing efficiency while satisfying bonding requirements.
+Atoms arrange themselves to minimize free energy, which typically means maximizing packing efficiency while satisfying bonding requirements.
+These are the specific arrangements you'll encounter most frequently.

 Simple Cubic (SC)

-• Packing efficiency of 52%—the lowest of the cubic structures, leaving significant void space
+• Packing efficiency of 52%.
+The lowest of the cubic structures, leaving significant void space.
+You can derive this from the fact that atoms touch along the cube edge, so a=2ra = 2r.

 Body-Centered Cubic (BCC)

-• Packing efficiency of 68%—intermediate density found in alkali metals (Na, K) and transition metals (Fe, W, Cr)
+• Packing efficiency of 68%.
+Atoms touch along the body diagonal, giving the relation a3=4ra\sqrt{3} = 4r.
+Found in alkali metals (Na, K) and transition metals (Fe below 912ยฐC, W, Cr).

 Face-Centered Cubic (FCC)